-- 2.5.4 The CPRE's tranquillity map provides the most up-to-date assessment of tranquillity for Dartmoor National Park and we will use this to inform assessments of a site's relative tranquillity. - 2.5.5 External lighting should be avoided in the National Park to preserve tranquillity and dark night skies, but also to protect nocturnal animals, visual amenity, and landscape and historic character.
-To ensure conservation of dark night skies the following sequential approach will be used across the National Park when considering proposals for new external lighting: - 1.
-Avoid the installation of external lighting altogether - 2.
+- 1. Avoid the installation of external lighting altogether - 2.
 Where external lighting is absolutely necessary, mitigate all its adverse impacts - 3.
 As a last resort, mitigate its adverse impacts to the greatest possible extent - 2.5.6 Where necessary, a technical lighting statement will be required to justify why lighting is necessary and demonstrate every effort has been made to mitigate its adverse impacts.
+As a minimum, these proposals will be required to meet the Institute of Lighting Professionals (ILP) standards for National Parks: Zone E1.

-Strategic Policy 2.5 (1) Protecting tranquillity and dark night skies
+Strategic Policy 2.5 (2) Protecting tranquillity and dark night skies